 There may be references in this publication to other publications currently under development by NIST in accordance with its assigned statutory responsibilities.
 The information in this publication, including concepts and methodologies, may be used by federal agencies even before the completion of such companion publications.
 Thus, until each publication is completed, current requirements, guidelines, and procedures, where they exist, remain operative.
 For planning and transition purposes, federal agencies may wish to closely follow the development of these new publications by NIST.

 Organizations are encouraged to review all draft publications during public comment periods and provide feedback to NIST.
-Many NIST cybersecurity publications, other than the ones noted above, are available at http://csrc.nist.gov/publications.
+Many NIST cybersecurity publications, other than the ones noted above, are available at http://csrc.nist.gov/publications/.

-The Information Technology Laboratory (ITL) at the National Institute of Standards and Technology (NIST) promotes the U.S. economy and public welfare by providing technical leadership for the Nation’s measurement and standards infrastructure.
+The Information Technology Laboratory (ITL) at the National Institute of Standards and Technology (NIST) promotes the U.S. economy and public welfare by providing technical leadership for the nation’s measurement and standards infrastructure.
 ITL develops tests, test methods, reference data, proof of concept implementations, and technical analyses to advance the development and productive use of information technology.
-ITL’s responsibilities include the development of management, administrative, technical, and physical standards and guidelines for the cost-effective security and privacy of other than national security-related information in Federal systems.
+ITL’s responsibilities include the development of management, administrative, technical, and physical standards and guidelines for the cost-effective security and privacy of other than national security-related information in federal systems.
 The Special Publication 800-series reports on ITL’s research, guidelines, and outreach efforts in system security, and its collaborative activities with industry, government, and academic organizations.

 In addition, the authors would like to acknowledge the thought leadership and innovation of the original authors: Donna F. Dodson, Elaine M. Newton, Ray A. Perlner, W. Timothy Polk, Sarbari Gupta, and Emad A. Nabbus.
-Without their tireless efforts, we would not have had the incredible baseline from which to evolve 800-63 to the document it is today.
+Without their tireless efforts, we would not have had the incredible baseline from which to evolve SP 800-63 to the document it is today.